Administrative decisions require careful application to ordinance standards: Part 2

-The first article in this two-part series explains the importance of ordinance standards in making administrative decisions and differentiates between discretionary and nondiscretionary standards.
+The first article in this two-part Michigan State University Extension series explains the importance of ordinance standards in making administrative decisions and differentiates between discretionary and nondiscretionary standards.
 This article covers the importance of detailed minutes to document conformance (or not) with ordinance standards.

-When making decisions on administrative (e.g. site plans, special land uses, planned unit developments) and quasi-judicial (e.g. appeals, variances) matters, decision makers must ensure that required tests or standards are employed, substantiated, and documented in the record.
-Denying an application because of a vague notion that the use is “not a good idea” or will “harm the neighborhood” is not enough.
+When making decisions on administrative matters (e.g., site plans, special land uses, planned unit developments) and quasi-judicial cases (e.g., appeals, variances), decision makers must ensure that required tests or standards are employed, substantiated, and documented in the record.
+To assist in collecting this information and achieving consistency and equity in reviewing applications, use of a checklist is encouraged.
+Denying an application because of a vague notion that the use is “not a good idea” or will “harm the neighborhood” is not enough (see “Vague or subjective ordinance standards: In the court’s opinion they stink!”).
 The record must show sufficient facts to back up the findings made according to the ordinance standards.
 If the impact on traffic is of concern, for example, describe those concerns as precisely and factually as possible.

 - the decision; and

-These four items do not need to be all in one motion, but all four do need to be in the minutes, or attachment(s) to the minutes, as a single motion, more than one motion, staff report, discussion leading up to a motion(s) or other combination.
+These four items do not need to be all in one motion, but all four do need to be in the minutes, or attached to the minutes, as a single motion, more than one motion, in a staff report, part of the discussion leading up to a motion(s), or another combination.

-In arriving at finding of facts, the commission or board reviews all the material on the case (the application, staff reports, statements made at the public hearing) and decides which statements are true.
+In arriving at findings of fact, the commission or board reviews all the material on the case (the application, staff reports, statements made at the public hearing) and decides which statements are true.
 In other words, the members shift through all the material and find the facts for the case.
 Seldom will all facts support one decision or another.
 That is okay and expected.
-The next step is to sort through the finding of facts to determine if a preponderance, not always a majority, of facts exist that leads to one decision or the other.
+The next step is to sort through the findings of fact to determine if a preponderance, not always a majority, of facts exist that leads to one decision or the other.